 The federal structure of the GRC

 The German Red Cross has a federal structure.
-It consists of the federal organisation (GRC National Headquarters) and its member societies (19 state societies and the society of nurses) and their respective member societies (almost 500 branch societies, 33 nurse societies and more than 4 500 local societies).
+It consists of the federal organisation (GRC National Headquarters) and its member societies (19 state societies and the nursing association) and their respective member societies (almost 500 branch societies, 32 nursing associations and more than 4.500 local societies).